A port-wine stain is a birthmark in which swollen blood vessels create a reddish-purplish discoloration of the skin.

 In rare cases, port-wine stains are a sign of

-In unusual cases, a skin biopsy may be needed.
-Depending on the location of the birthmark and other symptoms, your doctor may want to do an
+In a few cases, a skin biopsy is needed.
+Depending on the location of the birthmark and other symptoms, the provider may want to do an

 test or .